• Subscribe

 Corporate Deal Tracker Submissions

 The Corporate Deal Tracker is a database produced by The Texas Lawbook that collects information on M&A deals and capital markets offerings handled by Texas-based lawyers.
-This means the transaction must have either been led by a Texas-based lawyer or involved a significant contribution by a firm’s Texas-based lawyers.
+This means the transaction must have either been led by a Texas-based lawyer or involved a contribution by a firm’s Texas-based lawyers.

 The Lawbook analyzes the data reported to the Deal Tracker and publishes various in-depth reports.
 Those reports include not only rankings for Texas-based lawyers and their firms, but also analyses on the range and type of businesses that are paying for work by those lawyers.